near/near-sdk-rs/HELP.md

 ```

 Every time an external method is called, the entire structure has to be deserialized.
-The serialized contract data is stored in the persistent storage under the key `STATE`.
+The serialized contract data is stored in [persistent storage] under the key `STATE`.

-Change methods (see below) are serializing the main contract structure at the end and stores the new value into the storage.
+Change methods ([see below](#view-vs-change-method)) serialize the main contract structure at the end and store the new value into storage.

-Persistent collection helps store extra data in the persistent storage outside of main structure.
+[Persistent collections](./near-sdk/src/collections) help store extra data in persistent storage outside of the main structure.
 NEAR SDK provides the following collections:

 - `Vector` - An iterable implementation of vector.